Annapurna Base Camp Helicopter Trek 9 Days

 The magnificent views of the Annapurna peaks and Mt.
 Machapuchhre throughout the trek make the route more scenic and pleasing.
 Overcome the infamous steep steps to reach Ulleri, enjoy trekking through the rhododendron forests on the way to Ghorepani, and relish the magnificent panoramic view of the Annapurna massif, Dhaulagiri peaks, and Mt.
 Machapuchhre (Fishtail) among a dozen or more other peaks from Poon Hill, one of the best vantage points in the region.

-Next, in the Annapurna Base Camp with Helicopter Return Trek, we walk through Machapuchhre Base Camp to Annapurna Base Camp, where you can get up-close views of the Annapurna I, III, and South along with other mountains like Machapuchhre, Hiuchuli, and Gangapurna.
-We return to Pokhara from the Annapurna via Helicopter; the flight offers a bird's eye view of the mountain ranges and the changing landscapes.
+Next, in the Annapurna Base Camp with Helicopter Return Trek, we walk through Machapuchhre Base Camp to Annapurna Base Camp, where you can get up-close views of the Annapurna I, III, and South, along with other mountains like Machapuchhre, Hiunchuli, and Gangapurna.
+We return to Pokhara from the Annapurna via helicopter; the flight offers a bird's-eye view of the mountain ranges and the changing landscapes.
 Passengers enjoy the unbelievably close and clear views of the mountain ranges and the Annapurna region during the flight.

 Itinerary